-Relocating Building 'G', approximately 12' south on Block 61 within OSSHAD, the applicant preserves the historic resource meeting Comprehensive Plan Objective A-4.
-Building 'G's scale, and architecture possesses identifying characteristics of the existing neighborhood.
-The redevelopment of Block 61 with a partial CBD overlay allows more intense redevelopment, which will substantially change the character of Block 61.
-Consequently, Building 'G' is being moved approximately 12' south on Block 61 where it can possibly be integrated into the Sundy House operations.
-It will be compatible with other historic structures nearby.
-Its restoration and relocation will help it remain a viable historic resource.
-The Historic Preservation Board will determine if the requested action is consistent with the provisions of Section 4.5.1 of the Land Development Regulations.
+Relocating Building 'D' from Block 61 to the Sundy Block within OSSHAD, the applicant preserves the historic resource meeting Comprehensive Plan Objective A-4.
+Building 'D's scale, and architecture possesses identifying characteristics of the existing neighborhood.
+The redevelopment of Block 61 with a partial CBD overlay allows more intense redevelopment which and will change the character of Block 61.
+Consequently, Building 'D' would no longer possess identifying characteristics with the new construction proposed for Block 61 were it to remain at its existing site.
+The Historic Preservation Board will determine that the requested action is consistent with the provisions of Section 4.5.1 of the LDRs.